 The best choice would be homemade organic raw cultured butter.
 However, unless you have your own cows or access to organic raw milk, it’s close to impossible to get it.

 As said above, to make raw cultured butter from scratch you’d need raw milk (and lots of it!).
 Alternatively, you can buy cream and make your own.

-Use cream with the highest fat percentage, 35% plus.
+Use a cream with the highest fat percentage, 35% plus.
 Pour it into a deep bowl and using a mixer beat until stiff.
-Continue beating until some liquid starts to separate and cream turns yellow.
+Continue beating until some liquid starts to separate and the cream turns yellow.
 It will take some time.
 When butter forms, press it together to expel liquid, put in a container and refrigerate.

 In my opinion, this method isn’t worth the time and money.
 When you calculate the cost of cream + time, butter is cheaper.
 Though it is good to know the method in an emergency: you need butter for a cake let’s say, the shop is closed or too far to drive but you have some cream in the fridge!